OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Unprotect-CmsMessage.md

 number, or by path to the encrypted content.
 The `Unprotect-CmsMessage` cmdlet returns the decrypted content.

-> [!NOTE]
-> This cmdlet is only available on Windows.
+Support for Linux and macOS was added in PowerShell 7.1.

 ## EXAMPLES

 ### Example 1: Decrypt a message

-In the following example, you decrypt content that is located at the literal path `C:\Users\Test\Documents\PowerShell`.
+In the following example, you decrypt content that's located at the literal path `C:\Users\Test\Documents\PowerShell`.
 For the value of the required **To** parameter, this example uses the thumbprint of the certificate that was used to perform the encryption.
 The decrypted message, "Try the new Break All command," is the result.